squailchorps/2270-Final-Project-/README.md

 Finally, once we have subdivided, we can insert the new point.
 However, we will perform the same checks to see what area it would go into.
 We would check to see if it is in the left half, and then in the top half, and if both are tree then it is in the top left half, just like our arguments from before, only instead of at the end inserting this->n, we insert the node now (called node).

 Since we are calling insert again, it is going to check each time, in each quadrant, until it finds that the current quadrant is a leaf node and will insert there.
 Thus, completing the insert sequence.

+This function was difficult to depict with visuals, so I apologize if this part was dense!

 ## Search:
 This function will search for a POINT within the given quad tree and return the node that the point coordinates are at.